wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 1.2 =
+*   Fixed bug that had crept in where some aspects were not updating in the admin pages
+*   Fixed problem with multiple exclusions and inclusions
+*   Changed empty to check to null check as 0 is considered empty, but may be a valid inclusion or exclusion value.
+*   Changed admin area to separate pages in attempt to simplify the setup.

 = Version 1.1 =
 *   Allowed for situation where there may be no user meta data for a user record.
 *   Tested on 2.8.4